After more than 20 years, public dining is returning to the historic Ayers House.

 “The tables are oversized and spacious.
 We want people to feel welcome – the whole ambience will be really special, but it will feel like home,” says Adam.

-Or want to get a taste of the restaurant’s history?
-Henry’s Table is paying homage to its predecessor with a return to silver service for an event during this year’s Tasting Australia.
+Henry’s Table also payed homage to its predecessor with a return to silver service for an event during the 2019 Tasting Australia Festival.

-Henry’s Table is opening February 20 at Ayers House, 288 North Terrace.
+Henry’s Table opened on February 20 at Ayers House, 288 North Terrace.
 Open Wednesday to Saturday – the bar from 5pm and the restaurant from 5.30pm.

 For bookings, visit henrystable.com.au or call on (08) 8224 0666.